Charlotte Amalie High School: History

 CAHS was established in 1920 as a junior high school.
 In 1930, the first 12th grade class was added, and four students graduated in the class of 1931.
 It is popularly known as "High School" to older residents of St. Thomas, because it was the first public high school opened on the island.
 It was named after Charlotte Amalie of Hesse-Kassel (or Hesse-Cassel), the queen consort of Denmark and Norway, (the wife of King Christian V).
 The school had two other locations prior to where it currently stands.
 The first location was at the Commandant Gade Site, and the second was at what is now the Senate (Earl B. Ottley Legislative) Building.
 The Charlotte Amalie High School moved to its current location in 1955.

 Extracurricular activities

-Charlotte Amalie High's Mighty, Mighty Chickenhawks have been exceptional performers in many of the extracurricular activities and sports present in the Virgin Islands.

 The athletes of CAHS have claimed multiple IAA (Interscholastic Athletic Association) titles in baseball, basketball, flag football, tackle football, soccer, softball, track & field, and volleyball.